Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Numerical Examples

-In this section, we present multiple numerical examples to illustrate the hybrid closed-loop algorithm in \eqref{eqn:HS-TimeVarying} and \eqref{eqn:CAndDGradientsNestNSC}.
-Example \ref{ex:Robustness} first illustrates the operation of the nominal hybrid closed-loop system $\HS$, and then demonstrates the robustness of $\HS$ to different amounts of noise in measurements of $\nabla L$.
-Example \ref{ex:NSC} compares solutions to the hybrid closed-loop algorithm in \eqref{eqn:HS-TimeVarying} and \eqref{eqn:CAndDGradientsNestNSC} with solutions to $\HS_0$, $\HS_1$, and HAND-1 from \cite{poveda2019inducing}, with parameters chosen such that HAND-1 and $\HS$ are compared on equal footing.
-Example \ref{ex:NSC} then compares multiple solutions of $\HS$, starting from different initial values of $\xp_1$, to multiple solutions of HAND-1 from such initial values of $\xp_1$, to show that $\HS$ has a consistent percentage of improvement over HAND-1 for different solutions. \IfConf{}{Example \ref{ex:tradeOff} Illustrates the trade-off between speed of convergence and the resulting values of parameters for the uniting algorithm $\HS$, for different tunings of $\zeta > 0$.
-As in Example \ref{ex:NSC}, the parameter values for Example \ref{ex:tradeOff} are chosen such that HAND-1 and $\HS$ are compared on equal footing.} \IfConf{\begin{exmp}}{\begin{example}} In this example, we simulate a solution to the nominal hybrid closed-loop system $\HS$ to illustrate how the uniting algorithm works.
+\IfConf{}{ \IfConf{\begin{exmp}}{\begin{example}} In this example, we simulate a solution to the nominal hybrid closed-loop system $\HS$ to illustrate how the uniting algorithm works.
 Then, we compare that same solution to solutions with different amounts of noise in measurements of $\nabla L$.
 For both the nominal system and the perturbed system, the choice of objective function, parameter values, and initial conditions are as follows.
 We use the objective function $L(\xp_1) := \xp_1^2$, the gradient of which is Lipschitz continuous with $M = 2$, and which has a single minimizer at $\minSet = 0$.
 This choice of objective function is made so that we can easily tune $\lambda$, as described in Section \ref{sec:DesignOfLambda}.
-We arbitrarily chose the heavy ball parameter value $\gamma = \frac{2}{3}$ and we tuned $\lambda$ to $200$ by choosing a value arbitrarily larger than $2\sqrt{a_1}$, where $a_1$ comes from Section \ref{sec:DesignOfLambda}., and gradually increasing it until there is no overshoot in the hybrid algorithm.
+We arbitrarily chose the heavy ball parameter value $\gamma = \frac{2}{3}$ and we tuned $\lambda$ to $200$ by choosing a value arbitrarily larger than $2\sqrt{a_1}$, where $a_1$ comes from Section \ref{sec:DesignOfLambda}, and gradually increasing it until there is no overshoot in the hybrid algorithm.
+For Nesterov's algorithm, we chose $\zeta = 2$.
+In Figure \ref{fig:NSCLargerZetaTR}, we stated that choosing $\zeta = 2$ leads to faster convergence, for Nesterov's method in \eqref{eqn:MJODE_ZetaNum_TR} and $\HS$, than choosing $\zeta = 1$.
+In general, convergence for such algorithms is faster as as $\zeta$ increases, and slower as $\zeta$ tends to zero.
 The parameter values for the uniting algorithm are $c_0 = 7000$, $c_{1,0} \approx 6819.68$, $\varepsilon_0 = 10$, $\varepsilon_{1,0} = 5$, and $\alpha = 1$, which yield the values $\tilde{c}_0 = 10$, $\tilde{c}_{1,0} = 5$, $d_0 = 6933$, and $d_{1,0} = 6744$, which are calculated via \eqref{eqn:UTilde0SetEquations} and \eqref{eqn:TTilde10SetEquations}.
 These values are chosen for proper tuning of the algorithm, in order to get nice performance, and the value of $c_{1,0}$ is chosen to exploit the properties of Nesterov's method for a longer time, so that the nominal solution gets closer to the minimizer faster.
 Initial conditions for $\HS$ are $\xp_1(0,0) = 50$, $\xp_2(0,0) = 0$, $\xlogic(0,0) = 1$, and $\tau(0,0) = 0$.
 The plot \IfConf{on the top}{on the top} in \IfConf{Fig. \ref{fig:NominalNoise}}{Figure \ref{fig:NominalNoise_TR}} shows the solution to the nominal hybrid closed-loop algorithm\footnote{ Code at \IfConf{\\}{} \texttt{gitHub.com/HybridSystemsLab/UnitingRobustness}} $\HS$, namely, the value of $\xp_1$ over time, with the time it takes for the solution to settle to within $1\%$ of $\minSet$ marked with a black dot and labeled in seconds.
 The jump at which the switch from $\HS_1$ to $\HS_0$ occurs is labeled with an asterisk.
 The solution converges quickly, without oscillations near the minimizer. \IfConf{

 }{ }